 This is the most widely grown wine grape in Southern India.
 It has a thick skin and seeds.
 Its pulp is white in color but the skin is black.
-If you soak it in water and pop the skin carefully, one can make a decent white wine from this grape.
+If you soak it in water and pop the skin carefully, one can make a glass of decent white wine from this grape.
 Otherwise, if you squeeze it with grape skin the resulting juice will be red in color.
 Here is a simple recipe to make red wine from Bangalore Blue.

 If you are unable to source it from your local fruit seller, then please visit Hopcoms near Karnataka Wine Board, Lalbaug.
 You can also buy them from Bangalore Fruit Market (Hosur Road next to BETL exit Electronic City).
 This grape variety constitutes 15% of grapes grown in India.
 It is rich in natural tannins and has a fairly acidic juice.
 This grape is very popular in Port wines of Goa too.

 Bangalore Blue is not a pure Merlot wine grape but a complex hybrid that is part of the family of Vitis labrusca a.k.a foxy grapes.
 These grapes are jack of all trades i.e. they can be used for wine production, table grapes, or raisin making.
-This flexibility shields the farmers from the uncertainty in the prices and market around harvest season and reduces the risk to the producers.
+This flexibility shields the farmers from uncertainty in the prices and market around harvest season and reduces the risk to the producers.

 Another genetic advantage of these foxy grapes is that they are skip-skin grapes.
 That means that the grapes soaked overnight can be skinned with ease.
 This makes them ideal for the flexibility of making a batch of white wine and red wine from the same harvest.
 Champagne or sparkling white wine is favorite for most celebrations and office parties.